-In a sense, Asleep at the Wheel can be defined as an ongoing tribute to the western swing music made famous by Bob Wills & His Texas Playboys.
+Asleep at the Wheel more or less can be defined as an ongoing tribute to the western swing music made famous by Bob Wills & His Texas Playboys.
 It is a generational band in which players are expected to come and go over time.
-Of course, many rock bands have become the same thing due to unexpected longevity.
-It seems part of Asleep at the Wheel’s overall strategy than something that happened by accident.
+Of course, many rock bands have become the same thing due to their unexpected longevity.
+It seems part of Asleep at the Wheel’s overall strategy rather than something that happened by accident, however.

 The discography at Wikipedia lists 32 albums, eight current members and 33 alums for Asleep at the Wheel.
 The band was formed in Paw Paw, West Virginia in 1969 and played the rock circuit: Early on, it opened for Alice Cooper and Hot Tuna.
-Five years later – supposedly at the suggestion of Willie Nelson – Asleep at the Wheel moved to Austin, TX.
+Five years later – supposedly at the suggestion of Willie Nelson – Asleep at the Wheel moved to Austin, Texas.
 The profiles note that Van Morrison was an early proponent and that the band got important help from Commander Cody & His Lost Planet Airmen.

 AllMusic credits “The Wheel,” as Steve Huey (and probably others) calls the band, with keeping alive and updating western swing, which is an enjoyable and important music.
 It’s a big band, Huey writes, usually featuring 11 to 13 players.
-So far, it has released three albums celebrating Bob Wills.
+So far, it has released three albums directly celebrating Bob Wills.
 All the others most likely are indirect tributes.

 AllMusic was cited in the blue box.